wecreateproject/graal/README.md

 [![GraalVM downloads][badge-dl]][downloads] [![GraalVM docs][badge-docs]][docs] [![GraalVM on Slack][badge-slack]][slack] [![GraalVM on Twitter][badge-twitter]][twitter] [![GraalVM on YouTube][badge-yt]][youtube]  [![GraalVM Gate][badge-gate]][gate] [![License][badge-license]](#license)

 GraalVM is a high-performance JDK distribution that compiles your Java applications ahead of time into standalone binaries.
-These binaries start instantly, provide peak performance with no warmup, and use fewer resources.
+These binaries start instantly, provide peak performance with no warmup, and use fewer resources
 You can use GraalVM just like any other Java Development Kit in your IDE.

 The project website at [https://www.graalvm.org/][website] describes how to [get started][getting-started], how to [stay connected][community], and how to [contribute][contributors].